mariadb-corporation/MaxScale/Documentation/Monitors/Monitor-Common.md

 between the keyword and the colon is ignored and the matching is case-insensitive.

-Currently, the script must not execute any of the following MaxCtrl and/or MaxAdmin calls as they cause a deadlock:
+Currently, the script must not execute any of the following MaxCtrl calls as they cause a deadlock:

 * `alter monitor` to the monitor executing the script
 * `stop monitor` to the monitor executing the script